 Railway Avenue is a key transportation corridor in town.
-It is due for major underground utility work and at the same time we will be making sure it's design is consistent with the goals set out in the Integrated Transportation Plan.
-This project has been split into three main sections (phases) - Railway Ave South, Railway Ave Central and Railway Ave North.
+It is due for major underground utility work and at the same time we will be making sure its design is consistent with the goals set out in the Integrated Transportation Plan.
+This project has been split into three main sections that will undergo construction in phases - Railway Ave South, Railway Ave Central and Railway Ave North.
+Details and drawings for each section can be found below.
 Some of the goals for this project include:

 - Enable a greater range of transportation options and opportunities for residents and visitors